ShawnWx2019/MetMiner/README.md

 when runTidymass finish, all files, including original data and format-converted files such as .mzXML and .mgf, can be found in the `working_dir` directory.
 This also includes all mass_datasets produced from the peak picking to data normalization steps, as well as the mass_datasets which contains feature annotation.
 Moreover, in order to best retain the annotation results, we've categorized the annotation outcomes into four types.
 The first one is the unfiltered original annotation file, named `Original_annotation`.
 The second is the result after redundancy removal from the metabolites, named `rm_redundant`.
 The third type, `Only_MS2`, retains only the features that match with the database via MS2.
 The third category often has higher confidence; however, due to the limitations of the metabolites annotated in the database, many metabolites could be filtered out, particularly in plant materials abundant in secondary metabolites.

+> [!NOTE]
-**NOTIC:** The script has a mechanism in place for checkpoint resumption, which is useful when encountering errors.
+> The script has a mechanism in place for checkpoint resumption, which is useful when encountering errors.
 When an error arises, identify its cause, then check the result files in the `working_dir` to see if they are complete.
 If they are not, remove the corresponding result directory and rerun the script.

 # Step 2.
 Downstream Analysis